srosalino/Determining_Traffic_Accident_Severity_in_the_USA/README.md

 # **Previous note**

 The jupyter notebook file contains all detailed information and explanation regarding every operation mentioned throughout the report.
-The report, therefore, does not replace the notebook to fully understand the whole data analysis carried out.
+The report (file: *group2_slides_presentation.pdf*), therefore, does not replace the notebook to fully understand the whole data analysis carried out.

 ## **Research Question**